eshikafe/paws/README.md

 The API allows you to interact with the PAWS protocol.

-Start the PAWS server with `cargo run --bin server` to access the API.
+Start the PAWS server with `cargo run --bin server` to access the API.<br>
 API is available at `http://localhost:3030/v1beta/paws`

 ## Endpoints